R3V1Z3/evalbook/README.md

 EvalBook is a Markdown notebook that executes JavaScript code blocks.
 Being hosted through GitHub Pages makes it super simple to fork and create a publicly accessible JavaScript notebook with eval powers.

-## How's it work?
+## How do I use it?
 Dead simple, just fork the repo and edit this Markdown file.
 Any code blocks containing JavaScript will be executed/evaluated.

 ### Can I create multiple notebooks?

 Yes.
-Create new Markdown files in the /pages/ folder and access them using the 'content=' url parameter.
-Or just access the file like so _ugotsta.github.io/evalbook/character_.
-A custom 404.html page will resolve the url and redirect it as needed.
+Create new Markdown files and access them using the 'content=_yourfile_' url parameter.

+Or you can create files in the /pages/ folder and access them with a bare url slug, for example: _ugotsta.github.io/evalbook/character_.

+A custom 404.html page resolves the url and redirects it as needed.

 ## Code Examples